-These VoIP telephones require PoE (Power-over-Ethernet) or a local 24 to 48-volt dc power source for operation.
+These VoIP telephones require Power-over-Ethernet (PoE) or a local 24-48 V dc power source for operation.
 Two VoIP telephones can be connected in a peer-to-peer configuration without the need for a LAN.
 A 10/100 BaseT Ethernet network with a SIP (Session Initiation Protocol) server is required for systems containing three or more VoIP telephones.
-Conferences are limited by the customer's LAN media capabilities and the services available at each telephone.
+Conferences are limited by the customer's LAN media capabilities and the services available at each end point.